linuxdeepin/deepin-manual/manual-assets/community/deepin-screen-recorder/en_US/index.md

 You can select the full screen in the following ways:

 1. Press **Ctrl + Alt + A** on the keyboard to enter the screen capture mode.
-2. Move the cursor to the desktop and the full screen will be selected automatically.
+2. Move the pointer to the desktop and the full screen will be selected automatically.
 The screenshot dimension will be displayed in the upper left corner.
 3. Click the desktop and a toolbar will pop up.
 4. Click ![关闭](icon/close.svg) on the toolbar or right-click to select **Exit** to exit Screen Capture.